karthick-kk/Garefowl-AI-Chatbot-for-GNOME/README.md

 3. Select your preferred LLM provider.
 4. Paste your API key into the corresponding field.
 5. Choose your desired model (refer to the provider's documentation for available models).
-6. (Optional) Enable "Web Search" toggle and configure SearXNG instance URL (default uses public instance)
+6. (Optional) Enable "Web Search" toggle and configure SearXNG instance URL (default uses local instance)
 7. (Optional) Customize the colors for your messages and the chatbot's messages.
 8. (Optional) Set a keyboard shortcut to quickly open the chat window.
 9. Click Save.

 You can now use the extension!
-Open the chat window by clicking the Garefowl icon in the top panel or by using the keyboard shortcut (default: Super+L).
+Open the chat window by clicking the Garefowl icon in the top panel or by using the keyboard shortcut (default: Super+C).

 # Features